ilsukaradag/ilsukaradag/README.md

-Hi there
-I'm Ilsu and I'm a freshman Computer Science student at Bilkent University.
+I'm a sophomore Computer Science student at Bilkent University.